Impurity in the Bible – The Healings of Jesus

 Join me as we look at what ritual impurity was and why this fact about Jesus is extremely important.

-What is Ritual Impurity in the Bible?
+What is Ritual Purity in the Bible?

 This was an impurity that made a person “ceremonially” unclean and was not a matter of MORAL purity.